kzemek/es6_maps/README.md

 >
 > By the nature of this solution it's tightly coupled to the internal Elixir implementation.
 > The current version of `es6_maps` should work for Elixir 1.15, 1.16, 1.17, 1.18 and the upcoming 1.19 version, but may break in the future.
+>
+> That said, starting with version 1.0.0 `es6_maps` instruments a very stable API that's unlikely to change.